NeuralEnsemble/pype9/doc/source/index.rst

 simulate neuron, and neuron network, models described in NineML_ using either Neuron_ or NEST_ as simulator backends.

-Pype9 has a command line interface (CLI), which allows experiments to be designed and simulated without any scripting*.
-Alternatively, simulations can be scripted using Pype9's Python API, or generated cell class can be integrated with native simulations.
+Pype9 has a :ref:`Command Line Interface` (CLI), which allows experiments to be simulated directly from NineML_ descriptions (i.e. without scripting).
+Alternatively, simulations can be embedded within larger programs by accessing Pyp9's simple :ref:`API`.

 User/Developer guide
 --------------------